Nonarchimedean geometry, tropicalization, and metrics on curves: Introduction

 The inverse limit in Theorem~\ref{thm:paynehomeo} can be restricted to those closed immersions $\iota$ whose images meet the dense torus $T_\iota$, and then the homeomorphism maps $X^\an \smallsetminus X(K)$ homeomorphically onto the inverse limit of the ordinary tropicalizations $\Trop(\iota(X) \cap T_\iota)$.

 When $X$ is a curve, our Theorem~\ref{thm:FirstMain} says that the metric structures on $\trop(\iota(X) \cap T_\iota)$ stabilize to a metric on the subset $\HH_\circ(X^\an)$ of the inverse limit, and the restriction of this homeomorphism is an {\em isometry}.
 In general, each sufficiently small segment $e$ in $\HH_\circ(X^{\an})$ is mapped via an affine linear transformation with integer slope onto a (possibly degenerate) segment $e'$ in $\Trop(X)$.
 We write $m_\rel(e)$ for the absolute value of the slope of this map, so if $e$ has length $\ell$ then its image $e'$ has lattice length $m_\rel(e) \cdot \ell$.
 In Corollary~\ref{cor:Berkovichmultiplicities}, we relate these `expansion factors' to {\em tropical multiplicities} of edges in $\Trop(X)$.
 The notation is meant to suggest that $m_\rel(e)$ may be thought of in this context as the relative multiplicity of $e$ over $e'$.
 By definition, the tropical multiplicity $m_{\Trop}(e')$ of an edge $e'$ in a suitable polyhedral structure on $\Trop(X)$ is the number of irreducible components, counted with multiplicities, in the {\em initial degeneration} $\inn_w(X \cap \T)$ for any $w$ in the relative interior of $e'$.
 These tropical multiplicities are fundamental invariants in tropical geometry and play a key role in the {\em balancing formula}.
-See~\parref{par:tropicalization} for a definition of the initial degeneration $\inn_w(X \cap \T)$ and further discussion of tropical multiplicities, and Theorem~\ref{thm:balancingformula} for a simple analytic proof of the balancing formula for smooth curves.
+See~\parref{par:tropicalization} for a definition of the initial degeneration $\inn_w(X \cap \T)$ and further discussion of tropical multiplicities.

 \begin{thm} There is a polyhedral structure on $\Trop(X \cap \T)$ with the following properties. \begin{enumerate} \item For each edge $e'$ in $\Trop(X \cap \T)$, there are finitely many embedded segments $e_1, \ldots, e_r$ in $\HH_\circ(X^\an)$ mapping homeomorphically onto $e'$.